swissarmybox/otomatis/ubuntu/dev/README.md

 ## Development

 Use the provided `Dockerfile` to play around and test changes.
-There is a non root user in the container, username is `jane` and password is `jane_password`.
+There is a non root user in the container, username is `test` and password is `testpwd`.
 To run the `docker` container, make sure you are in this directory.

 Make your changes to this repository, without committing at first.
 Test the changes: